 Where the form of a constitutional complaint is non-compliant with this Law, the Head of the Secretariat shall return it to the subject of the right to constitutional complaint indicating which requirements of the Law it does not meet (paragraph 1 of Article 57.3 of the Law, paragraph 1 § 40 of the Rules of Procedure).

 Any return of a constitutional complaint shall not preclude repeat application to the Court in compliance with this Law (paragraph 2 of Article 57.3 of the Law).

-X. Please note that a constitutional complaint is filed exclusively regarding the compliance of the law of Ukraine (its individual provisions) with the Constitution of Ukraine.
+X. A constitutional complaint is filed exclusively regarding the compliance of the law of Ukraine (its individual provisions) with the Constitution of Ukraine.
 Actions or omissions of public authorities, decisions of courts in the judicial system of Ukraine are not appealed to the Constitutional Court.
-The Constitutional Court is not authorized to review court decisions, revoke them, assess the correctness of the application of substantive and procedural law by courts, as well as review court decisions for compliance with the Constitution of Ukraine and the laws of Ukraine.
+The Constitutional Court is not authorised to review court decisions, revoke them, assess the correctness of the application of substantive and procedural law by courts, as well as review court decisions for compliance with the Constitution of Ukraine and the laws of Ukraine.

 The Constitutional Court is not a subject of legislative initiative, it cannot interfere in the activities of the legislative body of state power, change or supplement existing legislative regulations.